Houghton Regis Heritage Society Geophysical Survey

 The survey was carried out in May 2015 by Norman Bell of Allied Associates Ltd (Geophysical Instrumentation Specialists) based in Blackburn Road Houghton Regis.

-David Hill, Chairman of the Society said that the Society and the church were delighted with the suvey but, as always, it raises questions for the society historian to ponder over.
-The results will be collated and made available in a book to be published by the Heritage Society.
+The Society and the church are delighted with the survey but, as always, it raises questions for the Society’s Historian to ponder over.

 The results have been published in a book by the Heritage Society – “Houghton Regis and All Saints Church – A History”, which can be purchased from the Society

 The outside scan is over the slab running west to east.

 The colours indicate the strength of the reflected radar signals helping the eye to see structure.

 On the outside scan (bottom right) the top bands are are simply highlighting the slab.

 The sloping “V” sign is actually the vertical walls of the grave.